arkona-technologies/blade-runner-user-guides/rtp_transmitter/video_transmitter.md

 Next we'll assign the transmitter a video source by selecting the desired video-essence under `r_t_p_transmitter.video_transmitters[<INDEX>].v_src`.

 To configure Mutlicast Addresses, navigate to `r_t_p_transmitter.video_transmitters[<INDEX>].generic.ip_configuration`.
-Depending on whether 2110-40 is present or 2022-7 is being used you will need to assign mutlicast destination addresses by entering a valid mutlicast address aswell as port into the respective `dst_address` field.
+Depending on whether 2110-40 is present or 2022-7 is being used you will need to assign mutlicast destination addresses for both media/meta and primary/secondary by entering a valid mutlicast address aswell as port into the respective `dst_address` field.
 For example, to set a video_transmitters primary media destination ip we'd enter `239.1.2.3:50020` into `r_t_p_transmitter.video_transmitters[<INDEX>].generic.ip_configuration.media.primary.dst_address`. _NOTE:_ Make sure to always confirm your entered commands by pressing `Enter` or `Shift-Enter`.

 We may now activate the transmitter by activating it's hosting_session.
 Navigate to `r_t_p_transmitter.sessions[<INDEX>].acitve` and set it to `true`.